How to Remove Old Caulk & Sealant

 View ProductDAP Alex Plus All-Purpose Caulk

-ALEX PLUS All-Purpose Caulk is a quality acrylic latex for a flexible and waterproof seal.
-Paintable in 30 mins, mold/mildew resistant, 40-year guarantee.
+ALEX PLUS All-Purpose Caulk is a quality acrylic latex sealant for a flexible and waterproof seal.
+Paintable in 30 mins, mold/mildew resistant, 40-yr guarantee.

 View Product -